aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/modifier.md

 }
 ```

-In the above example, the `isOwnerCalling` function will fail if the address that calls the function is the owner.
+In the above example, the `isOwnerCalling` function will fail if the address that calls the function is not the owner.